Depression-Detection/frontend/README.md

-#Overview
+# Overview

-This code is used for the website.
-Each file here is named with the contents of the file.
-The website is made via Amazon AWS.
+This respository contains the code for the Omicron Life website.
+Our website is made with a React-Typescript frontend and is hosted on AWS Cloudfront.